‘Big Brother 21’ Houseguests Struggle To Figure Out Who Is America’s Prankster

 Christie also revealed to several of the other houseguests that she thinks Nicole is the prankster as well.

 Many of the houseguests also feel like Nicole is well-liked by America and was probably given the power based on that fact.
-Nick actually is not well-received by many of the live feeds viewers, suggesting he was given the power just to stir up some drama, and also so Christie would go up on the block who is also not another favorite of the viewers.
+Nick actually is not well-received by many of the live feeds viewers, suggesting he was given the power just to stir up some drama, and also so Christie, who is also not another favorite of the viewers, would go up on the block.

-Nick also has the power to put up a replacement nominee should himself or Christie pulled down off the block.
+Nick also has the power to put up a replacement nominee should himself or Christie get pulled down off the block.
 For now, it doesn’t appear as if the houseguests know that the prankster has that power, and since Nick has kept his identity a secret, he has not discussed with anyone who he would put up as a replacement at this time.

 Big Brother airs every Sunday, Wednesday and Thursday nights on CBS.